Ohtani, Trout HRs back Sandoval in Angels' 4-1 win over A's - KESQ

 AP Sports Writer

-Patrick Sandoval (3-1) struck out seven as he pitched four-hit ball into the eighth inning for the Angels, who won the final two games of the weekend series after a four-game skid.
+Sandoval (3-1) struck out seven as he pitched four-hit ball into the eighth inning for the Angels, who won the final two games of the weekend series after a four-game skid.
+Sandoval’s ERA shrank to 1.79 after his longest start of the season, and he has yet to allow a home run or more than three runs in any start this year.

+“That’s starting to be a typical performance for him,” Angels manager Joe Maddon said.
+“For my money, when he has fastball command, he should normally be pitching in the seventh, eighth, ninth inning.
+The way his stuff is, they don’t get good swings at it.
+Don’t get good looks at it.”

 Ohtani hit his ninth home run on Cole Irvin’s second pitch, and Trout added an RBI single in the second and his 12th homer in the seventh.
 Trout, who also doubled in the first, struck out in the eighth to fall a triple short of the cycle for the second time in six days.

+“Fireworks,” Sandoval said of his MVP-winning teammates.
+“It’s awesome to see them clicking and hitting the ball.
+It’s great.”

-Just 12 days after Angels rookie Reid Detmers threw a no-hitter at the Big A, Sandoval took a no-hitter into the fifth and a two-hitter into the eighth.
-The surging left-hander with a formidable changeup beat the A’s for the second straight Sunday, pitching a combined 13 2/3 innings of eight-hit, two-run ball against Oakland.
+Just 12 days after Angels rookie Reid Detmers threw a no-hitter at the Big A, Sandoval took a perfect game into the fourth, a no-hitter into the fifth and a two-hitter into the eighth.
+He has beaten the A’s in back-to-back outings, pitching a combined 13 2/3 innings of eight-hit, two-run ball against Oakland.

 Kevin Smith had two hits for the A’s, and he got credit for a leadoff double in the eighth when right fielder Tyler Wade lost his easy flyball in the sun.
 Smith scored Oakland’s only run moments later on Cristian Pache’s bloop single.